Skip to main content

 Break out the rake

 Rake up the leaves that accumulate along your curb and sidewalk and in your alley several times during the fall.
 Street sweeping in late fall helps keep a lot of leaves from entering the water.
-If your city doesn't already do this, encourage them to start!
+If your city doesn't already do this, encourage it to start!
 However, street sweeping can't be the only solution.
 Rake when you see leaves start to build up to keep them out of the storm drains.
 Never rake leaves into the street, even when you know the street sweeper is coming.

 Broaden your impact